determined-ai/determined/docs/model-dev-guide/apis-howto/deepspeed/autotuning.rst

 :class:`~determined.pytorch.deepspeed.DeepSpeedTrial`, :ref:`Core API <core-getting-started>`, and
 HuggingFace Trainer.

 **************
- How it works
+ How it Works
 **************

 You do not need to create a special configuration file to use ``dsat``.
-Assuming you have DeepSpeed code which already functions, autotuning is as easy as inserting one or two helper functions into your code and modifying the command to launch the ``dsat`` experiments.
+Assuming you have DeepSpeed code which already functions, autotuning is as easy as inserting one or two helper functions into your code and modifying the launch command.

 For instance, to run ``dsat`` using the ``asha`` algorithm (see :ref:`topic-guides_hp-tuning-det_adaptive-asha`) with an existing ``single`` trial DeepSpeed